|Download Current EULA (01-May-2022)|

 3.4.
 You agree to provide, and procure that your Users provide, us or our employees, agents or sub-contractors with: (i) up to date contact details for the Primary Users; and (ii) such reasonable assistance as we may require from time to time in connection with the provision of the System to you and your Users.

 4.2.
-The System and any services performed or provided by us is/are provided on an “as is” and “as available” basis, with any and all faults as may be present.
+We do not guarantee that the System will always be available or that its use will be uninterrupted.
+The System is provided by us on an ‘as is' and 'as available' basis, with any and all faults as may be present.
 To the extent permitted by law any and all implied or statutory statement, representation, condition, warranty or other term as to the quality, merchantability, suitability or fitness for any particular purpose of the System (and any related services) is hereby excluded.

 5.1.
 You shall:

 5.1.1. maintain the confidentiality of passwords and the Log-in Details associated with your account;